HL7/fhir-shorthand/input/pagecontent/reference.md

       DiastolicBP 1..1
   * component[SystolicBP].code = LNC#8480-6 // Systolic blood pressure
   * component[SystolicBP].value[x] only Quantity
-  * component[SystolicBP].valueQuantity units = UCUM#mm[Hg] "mmHg"
+  * component[SystolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
   * component[DiastolicBP].code = LNC#8462-4 // Diastolic blood pressure
   * component[DiastolicBP].value[x] only Quantity
-  * component[DiastolicBP].valueQuantity units = UCUM#mm[Hg] "mmHg"
+  * component[DiastolicBP].valueQuantity = UCUM#mm[Hg] "mmHg"
   ```

 ##### Step 3.
 Specifying the Slicing Logic

 Slicing in FHIR requires authors to specify a [discriminator path, type, and rules].
 In addition, authors can optionally declare the slice as ordered or unordered (default: unordered), and/or provide a description.
 The meaning and values are exactly [as defined in FHIR](http://www.hl7.org/fhir/R4/profiling.html#discriminator).

-In FSH, authors must specify the slicing logic parameters using [StructureDefinition escape (caret) syntax](#structure-definition-escape-paths).
+In FSH, authors must specify the slicing logic parameters using [StructureDefinition escape (caret) syntax](#structuredefinition-escape-paths).
 The discriminator path identifies the element to be sliced, which is typically a multi-cardinality (array) element.
 The discriminator type determines how the slices are differentiated, e.g., by value, pattern, existence of the sliced element, data type of sliced element, or profile conformance.

 **Example:**